pmean/build-website/text/00/bootstrap.md

 ---
 ****[StATS]:** Bootstrap (January 27, 2000)**

-*Dear Professor Mean, I\'ve heard a lot about how the bootstrap is going to*
+*Dear Professor Mean, I've heard a lot about how the bootstrap is going to*

 Sounds like a classic case of hype to me.
 These are the same people who